User:

 Global climate change is altering Alaska's ecosystems.
 What do you know about changes in your environment?
 What can you do to help address the growing number of environmental issues that affect your local community?

 Everybody interacts with nature.
 For communities whose way of life depends on hunting, fishing, and gathering, the natural environment is especially important.
 Think about your daily life and your community.
-In your notebook, write down examples of how you personally interact with nature.
+In the box below, write down examples of how you personally interact with nature.
 For example, consider the following questions:

 Throughout history, Earth's climate has experienced natural changes.
 Recently, however, global climate has been changing at a rapid rate.
 Over the past few decades, Earth's temperature has increased significantly.
 In the Arctic, climate change is happening at an even faster pace and is causing observable changes in the environment.

-Now, watch the video, and then write down in your notebook some of the effects of climate change in Shishmaref, Alaska.
+Now, watch the video, and then write down below some of the effects of climate change in Shishmaref, Alaska.
 How do you think these changes will affect eating habits and the natural foods that people harvest?
 In what other ways will these changes impact the community?

 Scientists observe and study the natural environment to increase understanding of how it functions.
 In this video, Alaskan students gather field data about lake ice and snow conditions.
 These students learn about the process of Western scientific research and take part in the collection of valuable data that contributes to the building of scientific knowledge.

-Watch the video, and then respond to the following questions in your notebook.
+Watch the video, and then respond to the following questions in the box below.

 Alaska Native peoples have developed a large storehouse of knowledge about their local environments, based on wisdom collected and shared over generations.
 This knowledge has been critical to survival.
 It is based upon detailed observations of winds; weather; storm frequency and intensity; climate; precipitation; water levels in lakes and rivers; animal populations and behaviors; and health of fish, wildlife, and vegetation.
 Alaska Native peoples understand properties, patterns, cycles, and interdependence in the natural world.
 This traditional knowledge is passed down, from generation to generation, through an oral tradition of stories and local lore.
 While Western science regularly uses precision instrumentation to collect data that can be compared mathematically, traditional knowledge tends to be less reliant on instrumentation and is more qualitative and holistic.